dortania/Wireless-Buyers-Guide/types-of-wireless-card/usb.md

 * Features like AirDrop, Handoff, etc likely won't work
 * Sleep can easily break
-* Need a seperate adapter for Bluetooth
+* Need a separate adapter for Bluetooth
 * Most cards use a poorly made 32bit app to get wifi working(and you're reliant on the manufacturer to update their app for Catalina)